-It is an insurance policy that can give you immediate assistance if you have an emergency in your home.
+Home emergency cover is an insurance policy that can give you fast assistance if you have an emergency in your home.

-The insurer will arrange for a registered trades person to come to your home and fix your emergency as quickly as possible.
+The insurer will arrange for a registered tradesperson to come to your home and fix your emergency as quickly as possible.
 This is usually within 24 hours but may stretch to a couple of days.

 Most insurers define an emergency as something that:

 Makes your home unsafe or vulnerable to thieves

 Causes a risk to your health and wellbeing

 You can only use home emergency cover for situations that match the insurer's definition of an emergency.